 WDS must be configured on each access point, using correct MAC addresses.
-All access points should use the same wireless channel and encryption method.
+All access points should use the same wireless channel and WEP key.

+1

-2.4GHz WDS Functionality Select "WDS with AP" to use WDS with access point or "Dedicated WDS" to use WDS and also block communication with regular wireless clients.
-When WDS is used, each access point should be configured with corresponding MAC addresses, wireless channel and wireless encryption method.
+WDS Functionality Select "WDS with AP" to use WDS or "WDS

+Dedicated Mode" to use WDS and also block

+communication with regular wireless clients.

+When WDS is used, each access point should

+be configured with corresponding MAC

+addresses, wireless channel and WEP key.

 Local MAC Address Displays the MAC address of your access point.

-WDS Peer Settings

 WDS# Enter the MAC address for up to four other

-WDS devices you wish to connect.
+WDA devices you wish to connect.

-WDS VLAN VLAN Mode Specify the WDS VLAN mode to "Untagged Port" or "Tagged Port".
-VLAN ID Specify the WDS VLAN ID when "Untagged Port" is selected above.
+VLAN Mode Specify the WDS VLAN mode.

+VLAN ID Specify the WDS VLAN ID.

-WDS Encryption method Encryption Select whether to use "None" or "AES" encryption and enter a pre-shared key for AES consisting of 8-63 alphanumeric characters.
+Encryption Select whether to use "None" or "AES"

+encryption and enter a pre-shared key for AES.